kikito/ld-30/README.md

-# Earth, Hell & Spacek
+# Earth, Hell & Space

 ### A game made for [Ludum Dare #30](http://www.ludumdare.com/compo/ludum-dare-30/)

 This is my Entry for the Ludum Dare compo, themed "Connected Worlds"